Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 - Program renews year by year.
 Continued enrollment past elementary is not automatic.

-- Check the current participating-campus list on mansfieldisd.org before applying — the list can change season to season
+- Check the current participating-campus list on mansfieldisd.org before applying.
+The list can change season to season

 This matters when you found a home just outside district lines, when you're renting in Arlington ISD but want MISD schools for your K-4 child, or when you want to trial the district before buying in-boundary.
 Applications open through MISD's choice-enrollment portal.
 Seats are not guaranteed.